 Please read our frequently asked questions, below.

-If a minor needs an attorney for a Judicial Bypass, where does she go?
+If a minor needs an attorney for a Judicial Bypass, where do they go?

 Planned Parenthood of Rocky Mountains has a hotline to assist minors seeking information about the judicial bypass process in Colorado, as well as access to an attorney to aid them in the Judicial Bypass process.
 The hotline will serve minors whether they are seeking an abortion at Planned Parenthood of the Rocky Mountains or at another abortion provider in the state of Colorado.